TungDude/QA_Assignment_Bonus/README.md

    python main.py

 3. Test results will be displayed in the terminal.
+4. Images in the Screenshots directory provide visual results for each stage, for manual proof.

-4. When you are finished with testing, deactivate the virtual environment.
+5. When you are finished with testing, deactivate the virtual environment.

    ```bash
    deactivate